CyberManMatt/aniConDB/README.md

 Open a pull request from your forked repository to the main repository (`origin/main`)

 ## How to Use
-aniConDB is an API currently in development.
-To use the API, run the project with `npm start:dev`.
-You can use Postman or any other software to access the endpoints.
-Be sure that your database is also running, or you will get an error.

-Alternatively, you can go to `localhost:3000/docs` in a web browser while the project is running to access the Swagger Docs to access the endpoints there.
+After running the development server, create an account with the `POST /users` endpoint.
+After creating an account, sign in by using the `POST /auth/sign-in` endpoint.
+After signing in, you should get an `accessToken` in return.
+This token is your Authorization token that you need to include in the header of your requests of all other endpoints.